PacktPublishing/Mastering-Selenium-WebDriver-3.0-Second-Edition/README.md

 ## Get to Know the Author
 **Mark Collin**
-Mark Collin has been working in the software industry since 2001.
+has been working in the software industry since 2001.
 He started his career in the financial sector before moving into consultancy.
 He has an eclectic range of skills and proficiencies, which include test automation, security and penetration testing, and performance testing.
 Mark is the creator and maintainer of driver-binary-downloadermaven-plugin, and the Query library used in this book.
 He is also a core contributor to jmeter-maven-plugin, a tool that allows you to run JMeter tests through Maven.
 He has also contributed code to the core Selenium code base.